framedsc/Sitesource/markdown/GameGuides/enshrouded.md

 ## Using higher resolutions

 Hotsampling seems out of the question.

 Using Nvidia DSR, you can enable higher resolutions to be selected in-game.
 That said, selecting higher resolutions in-game will scale the the resolution internally, but will not capture at the selected res.

 In order to capture higher resolutions, you'll need to set your desktop resolution to the DSR res first.
 The nice thing is that the game updates to include your new desktop res after you change it.
 After changing your desktop res, swap between windowed and fullscreen in-game to update to the new res.
-This will also work with custom aspect ratios.
+This will also work with custom aspect ratios like 3:4.